Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Results Discussion

 We consider now the dynamics of the QSD measures exploring the non-Markovianity of the three reservoirs in the context of a chain of $N=5$ interacting qubits, with the results shown in Fig. 5.
 First we note that the time scales of decay for all QSD measures are longer than the respective time scales in the single-qubit case of Fig. 3.
 This behaviour was to be expected, since the excitation is now spread over the whole chain and naturally it takes more time to be lost in the reservoir.
-At the same time, the values of the QSD measures are in general larger than the respective values of Fig. 3, indicating that the DNM of the open system is affected by the number of qubits in the chain.
+At the same time, the values of the QSD measures are in general larger than the respective values of Fig. 3, indicating that the NM of the open system is affected by the number of qubits in the chain.
 The Markovian-Lorentzian and Markovian-Lorentzian-squared QSD measures are seen to display an overall similar behaviour.
-We should, however, keep in mind that the values of the parameters for the Lorentzian and Lorentzian-squared spectral densities have been chosen according to the criterion explained in the discussion of Fig. 1.
-In contrast, an open system damped by a Lorentzian squared environment would display a much larger DNM compared to the same system damped by a Lorentzian spectral environment characterized by the same parameters ($g$, $γ$ and $Δ_c$).
-In fact, under those conditions, the excitation throughout the chain in the Lorentzian squared case remains equal to one for a very long time such that it resembles a practically steady state.
-All QSD measures we examined (Trace distance, Hellinger distance and Bures distance) exhibit dynamics following the same trend, although the exact distance values may differ in general between different measures.
+This similarity requires some clarification, as it is a bit misleading.
+Recall that the values of the parameters for the Lorentzian and Lorentzian-squared spectral densities have been chosen according to the criterion explained in the discussion of Fig. 1.
+As a consequence, the comparison is not between a Lorentzian and its square.
+However, in detailed calculations we have found that an open system damped by a Lorentzian squared reservoir would display much larger NM character compared to the same system damped by a Lorentzian with the same parameters ($g$, $γ$ and $Δ_c$).
+In fact, under those conditions, the excitation throughout the chain for the Lorentzian squared case remains constant for a time so long that it practically resembles a steady state.
+Further discussion of this feature is presented in section V. All QSD measures we examined (Trace distance, Hellinger distance and Bures distance) exhibit dynamics following the same trend, although the exact distance values may differ in general between different measures.
 As clearly seen in Fig. 5, the Hellinger and Bures distances display minor differences in their dynamical behaviour for all of the reservoirs studied.